bazel-contrib/rules_nodejs/docs/Built-ins.md

 <h4 id="yarn_install-patch_tool">patch_tool</h4>

 (*String*): The patch(1) utility to use.
-If this is specified, Bazel will use the specifed patch tool instead of the Bazel-native patch implementation.
+If this is specified, Bazel will use the specified patch tool instead of the Bazel-native patch implementation.

 Defaults to `""`